-Having a toothache can be one of the most painful experiences of one’s life.
+Having a toothache can be one of the most painful experiences in one’s life.
 What should you do if it happens to you?

-For this reason Avenue Dental is committed to providing same day emergency appointments if you call before 10 am.
-This enables us to provide you with some comfort and relief without risking things getting worse whilst you wait for an appointment.
+Avenue Dental is committed to providing same day emergency appointments if you call before 10 am.
+This enables us to provide you with comfort and relief without risking things getting worse if you would have to wait for a normal appointment.

 The most common cause of a bad toothache is an infected tooth.
 This is where bacteria have infected the nerve inside the tooth causing the nerve to rot away and die.
 This process causes swelling in its early stages that is very painful, then once the nerve starts rotting gas is produced making the tooth ache even more as the pressure builds.
-After the process of rotting finishes, the pain in the tooth can either lessen or can spread into the bone around the tooth.
-In this stage the tooth is usually tender to bite on and swelling of the face can occur.
-In an infected tooth, bacteria enter the nerve through tooth decay, cracks in the tooth, or under deep fillings.
-In most cases it is important to know how the bacteria entered the tooth so it can be determined how well we can treat the infection.
+After the process of rotting finishes the pain in the tooth can either lessen or can spread into the bone around the tooth.
+During this stage the tooth is usually tender to bite on and swelling of the face can occur.
+In an infected tooth, bacteria enter the nerve through tooth decay, cracks in the tooth or under deep fillings.
+In most cases it is important to know how the bacteria entered the tooth so the treatment can be determined and discussed with the patient.

-Other causes of Tooth ache can be small cracks in teeth or tooth wear causing the sensitive inner part of the tooth to react to cold or biting.
+Other causes of toothache can be tooth wear or small cracks in teeth causing the sensitive inner part of the tooth to react to cold or biting.
 Gum infections around wisdom teeth can also cause pain.
-Food packing between teeth can also cause nasty and painful gum infections.
-Infection caused by advanced gum disease is also a common cause of tooth pain.
+Food lodging between teeth can also cause nasty and painful gum infections and accelerate tooth decay.
+Infection causing advanced gum disease is also a source of tooth pain.
 Grinding and clenching the teeth can cause pain.
 If the grinding and clenching is severe it can cause inflammation in the muscles and jaw joint that can be very painful.

-Once your dentist has sorted through the reasons why you are having toothache and identified any other concerns that might be present you can then discuss solutions.
-Your dentist will give you all the information on your available options then it will be up to you to decide what is best for you and your tooth.
+It is best to see your dentist as soon as possible.
+Once your dentist has assessed your toothache reasons and identified any other concerns, they can discuss all the information on your available options.
+You can then decide what is best for you and your tooth.

-Call Avenue Dental Caloundra, Kawana or Maroochydore before 10am today to access your same day emergency guarantee.
+For toothache treatment call Avenue Dental Caloundra, Kawana, Maroochydore, Bli Bli, North Lakes and Baringa before 10am to access our same day emergency guarantee.